This is a sponsored guest post.

 - average activity level.

 If you prefer to track the old-fashioned way (i.e. using pen and paper), it’s helpful to calculate your macros by hand.
 You’ll need the information listed above, plus a calculator.
 These calculations may seem tedious or unnecessary at first, but understanding what your body needs in terms of daily calories, carbs, fat and protein – and sticking to those limits – will help you reach your goals much faster!
+I like to add protein cookies into my diet, not only do I get protein but a yummy treat as well.

 2. Move More